bob-dinger/Texas_Indicators/government/Percent of population responding that things in my state are on track/report.md

-# Govtech index
+# Confidence

 Percent of population responding that things in my state are on track

-## Government Functioning
+## Engagement

-### Goal: Customer service
+### Goal: Confidence in government

-Texas people and businesses can access the public services they want and need through user-centric channels
+Texans have confidence in the public institutions that serve them

 ### Type: Primary indicator